A proposal for the origin of the anomalous magnetic moment: The metrical origin of the neutrino magnetic moment

-In the case of neutrino that does not have a charge, there is only the metric way to couple directly to the electromagnetic field.
-Let us apply the minimal coupling principle in this case.
+In the case of neutrinos, which are uncharged, there is only the geometrical way to couple with the electromagnetic field.
+We will apply the minimal coupling principle in the $\hat E$-representation and analyze the consequences of this in the standard Maxwell-Minkowski representation.